isaacvandor/robot_localization/writeup.md

 and filtering.
 In order to do this we created a particle cloud containing weighted particles.
 The weights corresponded to how likely it was the robot was at that point based on the robots change in x, y, and theta position.
-We used the robots change in position to update the particles position which moved the same x,y, and theta amount as the robot.
+We used the robot's change in position to update the particles position which moved the same x,y, and theta amount as the robot.

 ## How did you solve the problem?
 *(Note: this doesn't have to be super-detailed, you should try to explain what you did at a high-level so that others in the class could reasonably understand what you did).*
 To develop the localizer, three classes were created: a Particle class, a ParticleFilter class, and a Localizer class.
-The particle class handles the creation of particles and converts them into a Pose message easily visualized in RVIZ while the ParticleFilter class iniializes a particle cloud around the robot (plus some noise to add variation), normalized the particles, and then publishes them to a PoseArray.
+The particle class handles the creation of particles and converts them into a Pose message easily visualized in RVIZ while the ParticleFilter class initializes a particle cloud around the robot (plus some noise to add variation), normalized the particles, and then publishes them to a PoseArray.

 ![GIF of our particle filter in action](https://github.com/isaacvandor/robot_localization/blob/master/media/filterclouds.gif)